jensenemi/Quick-Recipes-Analysis/README.md

 3. Find the average rating per recipe, as a Series.
 4. Add this Series containing the average rating per recipe back to the recipes dataset however you’d like (e.g., by merging).
 Use the resulting dataset for all of your analysis.

+Our resulting dataset has 83782 rows and 13 columns since we added a new columns called 'avg_ratings'.

+Now, if we take a look at our nutrition column, we notice that it looks like each row contains a list.
+However, it turns out that those are just strings that look like lists.
+I decided to create columns for each of the values in the list.
+Now, we have columns for calories, total fat, sugar, sodium, protein, saturated fat, and carbohydrates.